carsonswope/3d-beats/readme.md

 # TODOs:

+- auto-tuning of plane / z threshold. should be able to determine best z threshold automatically
 - random scaling/noise/etc. added to input data for more robustness
 - smoothing of generated input labels data so as to improve quality of training data
 - add thumb sections to multi-level RDF architecture